Klsisk/API-Challenge/README.md

 - Perform a weather check on each of the cities using a series of successive API calls.
 - Include a print log of each city as it's being processed with the city number and city name.
 - Save a CSV of all retrieved data and a PNG image for each scatter plot.

+## Part II - VacationPy
+Using jupyter-gmaps and the Google Places API for this part of the assignment,:
+- Create a heat map that displays the humidity for every city from the part I of the homework.

 ## Observation of the data:
 1. When pulling random cities from the OpenWeatherMap API and looking at its data, you can see that the weather conditions in the North appear more harsh in comparison to the South.
 The max temperature is highest at 0 latitude and begins to drop as the Latitude decreases.